warthog618/go-gpiocdev/README.md

 ##### Active Level

 The values used throughout the API for line values are the logical value, which is 0 for inactive and 1 for active.
-The physical level considered active can be controlled using the *AsActiveHigh* and *AsActiveLow* options:
+The physical value considered active can be controlled using the *AsActiveHigh* and *AsActiveLow* options:

 ```go